JasonXuDeveloper/JEngine.Docs/docs/en/documents/1.0/startup.md

 5. Click `Start` to load hot update code and enter the main hot update scene
 6. Click `AddOnDemo` to load the `AddOn1` package and enter its scene

+> In the Init scene there's a GameObject called `IngameDebugConsole`, it is used for **collecting logs in runtime (Windows/iOS/Android) without the need of external tools**, feel free to delete it if you don't need it

 ## General Development Workflow

 1. Modify hot update code/resources